 Show your potential clients that you’re a friendly likable person, and they may even look past some typos on your website.

 Include a video where you introduce yourself and your services.
-Seeing you and hearing you talk will help your prospects understand better whether you’re a good fit.
+Seeing you and hearing you talk will help your prospects better understand if you’re a good fit and connect with you on a personal level faster.

 If you’re a team, add a “Team” section to your About page with the photos and a short description of each member.